snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 Hybrid schedulers may be used for managing concurrent evaluations within an iterator or concurrent analyses within an evaluation.
 In the former case, blocking or nonblocking synchronization can be used, whereas the latter case is restricted to blocking synchronization.
-The “Hybrid” column in Table `1.1 <#parallel:table01>`__ summarizes these capabilities.
+The "Hybrid" column in :numref:`parallel:table01` summarizes these capabilities.

 .. _`parallel:SLP:hybrid:ex`: